 Middlebury students in a wide range of courses and majors benefit from the resources available through CTLR.

-• If you are enrolled in an introductory course with moderate or significant quantitative content, check the Study Groups chedule (under Resources for Students, at right) to see if there is a drop-in session for your class.
+• If you are enrolled in an introductory STEM course (math, science, social science, logic) check the drop-in peer tutoring chedule to see if there is a weekly session for your class.

 • Perhaps you would like to get more practice with fundamental concepts, to either prepare for taking a course or to supplement your work in a current course—see below for links to practice and review materials, as well as other online resources.